-3.1 Woodside/16th Street Station Area
+3.1 Woodside/16th Street Station

-This area consists of the Spring Center retail area, Summit Hills multi-unit residential community, 8600 16th Street apartment building and Park Sutton condominium building.
+This area consists of the Spring Center retail area, Summit Hills multifamily community, 8600 Georgia Avenue apartment building and Park Sutton condominium building.
 As an area in close proximity to both the Silver Spring Metrorail and proposed Silver Spring and Woodside/16th Street Purple Line stations, this district is well-positioned for transit-oriented infill and new development.